New Zealand remains in control despite Burns ton for England

 Ollie Pope then fell for 22 while Dan Lawrence and debutant James Bracey were both removed without scoring.
 Ollie Robinson, also making his first test appearance, struck 42 as he added 63 for the seventh wicket with Burns.

-Mark Wood fell for a duck and Stuart Broad was dismissed for 10 before James Anderson (8 not out) helped put on 52 valuable runs for the final wicket with centurion Burns.
+Mark Wood fell for a duck and Stuart Broad was dismissed for 10 before James Anderson (8 not out) helped put on 52 valuable runs for the final England wicket with centurion Burns.

 Southee finished with figures of 6-43 from his 25.1 overs while fellow paceman Kyle Jamieson chipped in with 3-85.

+Burns was especially pleased to do well with his wife and baby daughter among the crowd.
+“It was pretty special to get a hundred in front of them, not that my daughter will remember it,” he said.
+“But I will, so that’s a nice thing.

+“I think New Zealand are probably slightly ahead in the game.
+The third innings is always a tricky one to try to pace, to try to push a positive result, and they’re obviously running out of a little bit of time.”

-Robinson, who took four wickets in the first innings, followed up by removing Conway and Williamson cheaply before the close of play.
+Robinson, who took four wickets in New Zealand’s first innings, followed up by removing Conway and Williamson cheaply before the close of play.
 Tom Latham was 30 not out, with nightwatchman Neil Wagner undefeated on 2.

+“If we would have turned up at the start of the day and been told we were going to walk off with the position we are in now, we would have been pretty happy,” Southee said.

+“It’s always great to turn up on day five of a test match with all three results still possible.
+Who knows what may happen?
+But it’s great to be in a position where we can push on.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports